steverpalmer/FreeFlowTollReminder/README.md

 In such situations, the app takes a conservative approach and errs on the side of an early reminder rather than too late.

+## Privacy

+The App requests access to your device's Location (in order to detect Free Flow Toll Road crossings) and Calendar (in order to create the reminder).
+The Location information is used solely to detect Free Flow Toll Road usage and is immediately discarded after this use.
+It is not stored or passed on elsewhere.
+Any reminders added to the Calendar will be subject to the normal synchronization rules for the calendar, so the reminder may be visible on other devices and computers.
+If you want the information only visible on the device, then you may want to create a non-synchronizing calendar solely for the purpose of the "Pay Toll" reminders and select it in the configuration screen.